How does parole work?

 A parolee who violates these rules—called parole conditions—may be sent back to prison.

 State law may designate some felons as ineligible for parole based on, for example, particularly violent or repeated offenses.
 On the other hand, the law may create the right to a parole hearing after a certain period in prison.
+For a more detailed discussion about how and when inmates become eligible for a parole hearing, see Eligibility for Parole.

 After a parole board finds a prisoner eligible for parole, the inmate appears at a parole hearing.
 If granted parole, the parolee is released and lives in free society, but under the continued supervision of the prison authority.
 The prison authority primarily supervises the parolee through mandatory visits with a parole officer.
 State parole services (usually a branch of the department of corrections) may provide transitional services tailored to the parolee’s needs, such as shelter in a halfway house or intensive mental health counseling.